NHMS BIKE RACING Series

 -Drive for ten miles, Speedway will be on your right

 Junior membership is available to persons 17 years of age or younger.
-Category 5 racers may not register for the A group without prior authorization from the promoter (please email email@example.com), or inquire at the gate during registration.
+Category 5 racers may not register for the A group without prior authorization from the promoter (please email firstname.lastname@example.org), or inquire at the gate during registration.
 A USA Cycling license is NOT required for a series pass or for day-of registration.
 The charge for day-of registration will be $10.00 per rider.
 The charge for juniors will be $5.00 per rider.
+NOTE FOR JUNIORS - If you are a junior, you will need a parent or guardian to attend the race to sign the race waivers, or be accompanied by a coach who has a written permission form signed by a parent or guardian.
+If the parent, guardian or coach is not available, please contact the promoter to get the necessary forms to fill out ahead of time.

 The NHMS Bike Race series pass does not include the NHMS gate entry.
 The gate entry fee is $5.00 per person.
 There are bathrooms and showers inside the facility.
 Failure to pay the gate fee will result in a permanent ban from participating in the NHMS series.